denyncrawford/deno-livereload/README.md

 ## Usage

-To use LiveReload you must create a server and then inject some code in your html.
+To use LiveReload you must create a WATCHER and then inject some code in your html.

 1. Create a server or handler: